awsmug/torro-forms-plugin-boilerplate/README.md

 ## Getting Started

-Before you start, you should run some search-and-replace processes to replace the boilerplate plugin name with your actual extension name.

-An example: Let's say your plugin is called `Mega Incredible Form Extension`.
-In this case you would need to replace:

-* `Torro Forms Plugin Boilerplate` to `Mega Incredible Form Extension` (plugin name)
-* `Torro_Forms_Plugin_Boilerplate` to `Mega_Incredible_Form_Extension` (PHP class names)
-* `torro-forms-plugin-boilerplate` to `mega-incredible-form-extension` (textdomain / filenames / directory)
-* `torro_forms_plugin_boilerplate` to `mega_incredible_form_extension` (plugin identifier)
+To create your own plugin, download this repository.
+For the next steps, let's assume your plugin should be called `Torro Super Extension`.

+1. Rename the directory to `torro-super-extension`.
+2. Open `gulpfile.js` and scroll to the bottom.
+3. Replace every value in the `replacements` object with your new plugin name or plugin author data in the appropriate format.
+For example, replace `my-new-plugin-name` with `torro-super-extension`, `MY_NEW_PLUGIN_NAME` with `TORRO_SUPER_EXTENSION` and so on.
+Replace the plugin URL, author name, author email and author URL with your respective data.
+4. Save the changes.
+5. Run `npm install` in the console.
+6. Run `gulp init-replace` in the console.
+7. Open `gulpfile.js` again and remove the entire bottom section that starts with `INITIAL SETUP TASK`, save the file afterwards.
+8. Check the `composer.json` and `package.json` files.
+You might wanna update some details to your preferences.
+9. Check the top of `gulpfile.js`, containing the `config` object.
+You might wanna update some details to your preferences.
+10. Run `gulp build` once to compile everything.

+Now you're good to go!
+One more thing: If you want to publish the plugin on wordpress.org, it's recommended to remove the `/languages` directory, plus set the `config.domainPath` to `false` and remove the `pot` task in `gulpfile.js`.
+Then, remove the now unnecessary arguments from the `Extension::load_textdomain()` method accordingly.

+### Actual Development

-What you should do then is adjust the `core/extension.php` file to your needs.
-This is where your extension will get bootstrapped (use the `includes()` method to include other files/start up some tasks).
-If you need to enqueue assets, you can do so using the corresponding methods (examples are in the boilerplate).
+Adjust the `src/extension.php` file to your needs.
+This is where your extension will get bootstrapped.
+You can instantiate the services your extension needs here, setup hooks (which will then be automatically invoked by the Torro Forms main plugin) and more.

-Everything else in the boilerplate is optional, the element and action contained are just samples (which are not very useful btw).
+All further classes and assets in the boilerplate is optional and simply sample code.
 Just bear in mind, you should stick to the directory structure used in the boilerplate - it is oriented after the Torro Forms base plugin.

+## Common Gulp Tasks

+* `gulp sass`: Compiles CSS/Sass
+* `gulp js`: Compiles JavaScript
+* `gulp pot`: Refreshes POT file
+* `gulp header-replace`: Replaces the plugin header with latest data
+* `gulp readme-replace`: Replaces the header and description in the readme with latest data
+* `gulp build`: Runs all of the above tasks